01joja/project-mirror-E7020E/presentation_samuel.md

 - The computer polls the mouse.
 - The mouse button 1, 2 and 3, (left, right, middle) uses HID,
 - The x and y posistions gets coverted to 8 bit, and sent using HID.
-- Sidebuttons are internal and iterates throw a set of RBG settings.
+- Sidebuttons are internally and iterates through a set of RBG settings.
-- The DPI buttons changes the DPI internaly,
+- The DPI buttons changes the DPI internally,

 #### Evaluation
 ##### Major
-- The sensor does not always register, our primary guess fo the reason is that the sensor is a bit high.
+- The sensor does not always register, our primary guess for the reason is that the sensor is a bit high.
 - The scroll button is a bit slow.
 - Hardware debounce